Violent Incidents if they Result in Bodily Harm that must be reported in the data element "Injury-Related"

 (possession, use, or sale) Possession, sale, purchase, or use of alcoholic beverages.
 Use means the person is caught in the act of using, admits to use or is discovered to have used in the course of an investigation.

 # Arson (ARS) - Level I

 (intentionally setting a fire on school property) To damage or cause to be damaged, by fire or explosion, any dwelling, structure, or conveyance, whether occupied or not, or its contents.

-(physical attack/harm) The physical use of force or violence by an individual against another.
-The attack must be serious enough to warrant consulting law enforcement and result in more serious bodily injury.
+(intentional great bodily harm) The physical use of force or violence by an individual against another.
+The attack must be serious enough to warrant reporting to law enforcement and result in more serious bodily injury.
 (To distinguish from Fighting, report an incident as Battery only when the force or violence is carried out against a person who is not fighting back.)

 (illegal entry into a facility) Unlawful entry with force, or unauthorized presence in a building or other structure or conveyance with evidence of the intent to damage or remove property or harm a person(s).

 # Disruption on Campus-Major (DOC) - Level III